ChinaiArman/scrapegoat/docs/index.md

     OUTPUT csv --filename "ingredients";
     ````

+### Loom: A Graphical Interface for Building Goatspeak Queries

 However, if building queries isn't your style, Scrapegoat also provides an entirely code-free experience through our Loom extension, which offers a graphical interface for building and running Goatspeak queries.

 Furthermore, Goatspeak queries are designed to be portable and reusable.